ijakab/weld-coding-challenge/README.md

 2. Cloud scheduler - As explained in the code, I would probably not have in memory scheduler but dedicated service that can guarantee time triggered events, which would allow the worker to scale horizontally
 3. Protobuf - If we have large messages, encoding them in protobuf or afro can greatly reduce kafka disk usage
 4. Better todo queries - Obviously querying todos is limited in filtering options, pagination and sorting.
 We'd need to figure out requirements and, design proper indexing and expose more flexible API
+5. Two-way sync - it is possible that app grows so that data can be edited through this system.
+In that case we would need to make sync in different direction - from our system to the third party API